KitRifty/sourcepawn-navmesh/README.md

 I don't plan on working on support for other games, but feel free to open a pull request if you wish to do so.
 Make use of the `NavMeshLoadCustomDataPreArea`, `NavMeshLoadCustomData`, and `NavMeshLoadAreaCustomData` functions as much as possible.

+## Reversing a game-specific .NAV format

+As a start, you may use [VTable Dumper](https://asherkin.github.io/vtable/) and check for any subclasses of `CNavArea` or `CNavMesh`, and checking if the subclass overrides the `Load` function or its custom variants in the table.
+If that's the case, then it'll give you a good starting point on where to look when disassembling a Linux server binary.
+If there aren't any subclasses, then you might not have to do anything and there's a chance that the plugin will work as is.

+If you want to disassemble a Windows server binary, then God help you.

 ## Current Dev.
 Goals

 - **Move away from using `ArrayStack`.** Transition functions to push to a given `ArrayList` rather than allocate an `ArrayStack`.